 Iona Bain is the founder of the Young Money Blog, the first and only blog absolutely dedicated to young people’s finances.

-> Iona speaks at conferences and public events throughout the year, giving her time pro bono to causes like personal finance education and young enterprise.
-She has also set up her own consultancy and copywriting business, the Young Money Agency, to provide businesses with quality content and explore how the financial industry can better connect with and relate to young consumers.
+Iona speaks at conferences and public events throughout the year, giving her time pro bono to causes like personal finance education and young enterprise.
+You can find out more about her speaking engagements here.
+She has also set up her own consultancy and copywriting business, Young Money Media to provide businesses with quality content and explore how the financial industry can better connect with and relate to young consumers.

-> Iona is also a musician who writes songs, plays piano and performs regularly in orchestras as a cellist.
+Iona is also a musician who writes songs, plays piano and performs regularly in orchestras as a cellist.
 You can find her songs at soundcloud.com/ionabain.
 Last but not least, she is a proud (possibly even fanatical) redhead and enjoys being a token ginger in TV and print advertising whenever she gets the chance, thanks to her occasional modelling and extras work with Broadcasting Agency.

 “Hello!
 Thank you for visiting the Young Money Blog!
 I‘m a fairly normal 20 something girl who can be a tad impulsive, hates maths and NEVER dreamed I’d end up writing about money.